cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-ETALONNAGE CIBLES TERRESTRES IRT-EN.md

 ---
-customer: CNES
+customer : "CNES"
-customer_long: Centre National d'Etudes Spatiales
+customer_long : "Centre National d'Etudes Spatiales"
-prime_contractor:
-image:
-size: small
-name: Etalonnage Cibles Terrestres IRT
-title: Calibration methods on terrestrial targets in thermal infrared - Applicability to TRISHNA
-domains: Image
-department: SPACE
-program: TRISHNA
-domains: Image
+prime_contractor : ""
+image : ""
+size : "small"
-summary: "Bibliographic review of absolute calibration methods on terrestrial targets in the IRT with a view to applicability to TRISHNA.
-Bibliographic review of the different BRDF models in IRT (with a view to correcting the directional effects of the surface)"
+name : "Etalonnage Cibles Terrestres IRT" title : "Calibration methods on terrestrial targets in thermal infrared - Applicability in Trishna" domains : "Image" department : "SPACE" program : "TRISHNA" summary : "Bibliographic review of absolute calibration methods on terrestrial targets in IRT for applicability to Trishna.
+Bibliographic review of the different models of BRDF in the IRT (for a correction of the directional effects of the surface)"
 ---

 > __Customer__\: Centre National d'Etudes Spatiales (CNES)